 Venice Commission plenary sessions are held on Fridays and Saturday mornings four times a year.
-Before the Venice Commission adopts an opinion during its plenary session – often the Friday of the session – , the more important or controversial draft opinions are discussed and possibly amended at a meeting of the competent sub-commission on the Thursday before the plenary session.
+Before the Venice Commission adopts an opinion during its plenary session – often the Friday of the session.
+The more important or controversial draft opinions are discussed and possibly amended at a meeting of the competent sub-commission on the Thursday before the plenary session.
 Representatives of the countries concerned are invited to the plenary session (not to the sub-commissions) to present their position.
 During the plenary session, final discussions on possible amendments are held, and the opinion is formally adopted, almost always by consensus.
 On rare occasions, votes are held.
-After adoption and once finalised, the Venice Commission opinions become public.
+Once adopted and finalized, the Venice Commission opinions become public.

 On rare occasions, in the case of urgent requests, urgent opinions are adopted outside the four plenary sessions.
 For example, if an opinion is needed before an impending referendum or a debate in parliament, it can be issued as “urgent opinion” outside the period of an official plenary session in Venice, so that the authorities in question can make use of Venice Commission legal expertise in time.
 Such urgent opinions are usually formally “endorsed” at the next plenary session.

 Why are opinions normally published only after the plenary session is over?